alexclaydon/tinybox/docs/dev/web/dev-notes.md

 I then coded up a demo map page using HTML provided by our map provider, [Stadia Maps](https://stadiamaps.com/), which you can check out at `http://localhost:8080/world/map/`, assuming you've got the dev server running.
 This hits the Django API endpoint `http://localhost:8080/world/api/` which returns a GeoJSON representation of points of interest data and then renders it out using the Stadia Maps API and the `map.html` template.

+## Source Map Errors

+It looks like you will inevitably have some source-map errors popping up in the developer tools if you are using Firefox.
+See [this](https://bugzilla.mozilla.org/show_bug.cgi?id=1437937) open issue.
+I guess we can just ignore this?